Mississippi lawmakers drafting resolution to remove Confederate emblem from state flag: report

 In 2001, Mississippians voted 2-1 to keep the flag.

-About a dozen lawmakers from both sides met with Republican Speaker of the House Philip Gunn Monday to discuss changing the flag, Mississippi Today reported.
+About a dozen lawmakers from both sides of the aisle met on Monday with the Speaker of the State House Philip Gunn, a Republican, to discuss changing the flag, Mississippi Today reported.

 Gunn has been supportive of the idea in the past and said he would back a suspension resolution to consider changing the flag if there’s enough Republican support in the House.